 Now the two Otellos.
 Rossini’s version was first performed in 1816, the same year as the premiere of his Barber.
 The story deviates substantially from Shakespeare’s play.
 All the action takes place in Venice.
 In addition to Otello, Rodrigo and Iago are tenor roles.
 There is also an alternative happy ending.
 Ah! sì, per voi già sento occurs in Act 1.
 The great love duet from Verdi’s Otello concludes what had been a tumultuous act with a blissful and poignant close.
 Spyres is joined by the late soprano Elizabeth Connell.
 Note how the color of his tone changes to the dramatic texture needed for Verdi’s Moor.
 Già nella notte densa.
 I’m almost certain that he’ll add this role to his staged repertoire before too long.

 To finish here are three different types of aria which highlight Spyres extraordinary versatility.
 Un’aura amorosa from Mozart’s Così fan Tutte is sung with beauty and restraint.
 Donna non vidi mai from Puccini’s Manon Lescaut has a high tessitura throughout the whole aria.
-Spyres, who has said he doesn’t care that much for Puccini, handle the aria with ease and produces the sound needed for this role.
-Finally, here’s a bon bon – Dein ist mein ganzes from Lehar’s The Land of Smiles.
+Spyres, who has said he doesn’t care that much for Puccini, handles the aria with ease and produces the sound needed for this role.
+The third is a bon bon – Dein ist mein ganzes from Lehar’s The Land of Smiles.